genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-The id parameter indicates the id of the newly created audit table, and will need to be different from any other table id.
+The id parameter indicates the id of the newly created audit table, and must be different from any other table id.

-As we are using the GPAL event handlers, this is sufficient to enable auditing on this table.
+As we are using the GPAL Event Handlers, this is sufficient to enable auditing on this table.
 A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
 In this instance that would be the **TRADE_AUDIT** table.

-#### Updating the state machine to use auditing
+#### Updating the State Machine to use auditing

-Next you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
-Specifically, each method must be have a second option so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
+Next, you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
+Specifically, each method must have a second option so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
 For example:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(